mondal-arpita/Neutrino-Mass-Variation/README.md

 **Title:** Late-Time Cosmic Acceleration from Coupled Higgs and Neutrino Mass Variation

-**Authors:** Malavika K, Soumya Chakrabarty, Arpita Mondal, and Arghya Choudhury
+**Authors:** Malavika K, Soumya Chakrabarti, Arpita Mondal, and Arghya Choudhury

 *The manuscript is currently in preparation.
 Further details and citation information will be added upon publication.*